Irina Shayk And Stella Maxwell Pose Topless For New Ad Campaign

 Cover story of our two beautiful co-designer @stellamaxwell and @irinashayk #StellabyTheKooples #IrinabyTheKooples Framing @gkaroubi on @matthewbrookesphoto’s set Video editing @miss_obrien_inparis Music KZA « Vous Dansez » Fashion @leilasmara Make-up @lloydsimmondsmakeup Hair @claudiobelizario Manicure @philippeovak More on @madamefigarofr & lefigaro.fr/madame

-According to an article published by Vogue a couple of months ago, after the successful launch of their bag “Emily by The Kooples” which was co-designed with Emily Ratajkowski, the brand called upon Irina Shayk and Stella Maxwell to collaborate and co-create a handbag.
+According to an article published by Vogue, after the successful launch of their bag “Emily by The Kooples,” which was co-designed with Emily Ratajkowski, the brand called upon Irina Shayk and Stella Maxwell to collaborate and co-create a handbag.

 “The Kooples is such a young, sexy and cool brand,” Stella Maxwell told Vogue in an interview where she talked about working with the brand’s design team in Paris.